Aeroflot Flight 15: Crew

-Flight attendants Lyubov Semenovna Martynenko, Galina Lobanova, Hope Gavrilovna Kucheryavaya, and Alla G. Vnukovo served as cabin crew.

 Accident

 The flight successfully completed the Moscow-Yemelyanovo part of the route.
 At 22:03 (17:03 Moscow time), the Il-18 took off from Yemelyanovo with 64 adults and 11 children as passengers; two passengers were not registered.
 After completing takeoff the flight maintained an altitude of 8,000 meters.
 At 22:37 local time (17:37 Moscow time) the flight crew switched communications to Bratsk air traffic control.
 Weather conditions were reported to be normal at the time.
 The aircraft was established to be at a distance of 234 kilometers from the airport at a bearing of 270° degrees.
-The crew confirmed receiving the information, stating that they were at an altitude of 8,000 meters and flying at 780 km/h, and expected to fly past Bratsk airport at Bratsk 18:06.
+The crew confirmed receiving the information, stating that they were at an altitude of 8,000 meters and flying at 780 km/h, and expected to fly past Bratsk at 23:06.

-At 18:38:38, the airliner was forced into sudden descent.
+At 22:38:38, the airliner was forced into sudden descent.
 The situation onboard evolved into a full-blown emergency at 22:41:28.
-When the flight was at an altitude of 3000 meters, air traffic controllers detected a short unintelligible transmission at 22:43:12 from the flight, determined by investigators to be most likely about the state of the aircraft.
+When the flight was at an altitude of 3,000 meters, air traffic controllers detected a short unintelligible transmission at 22:43:12 from the flight, determined by investigators to be most likely about the state of the aircraft.
 The crew unintentionally pitched the aircraft further down to the point of overspeed while trying to correct the pitch of the aircraft.
 The "fasten seat belt" sign was turned on and at one point the airliner was inverted.
-At an altitude of 1000 meters and at a speed of 890 km/h, the airliner began to break apart, and at 17:43:47 the airliner crashed 13 kilometers away from Parchum and 165 kilometers west of Bratsk airport into the taiga.
+At an altitude of 1,000 meters and at a speed of 890 km/h, the airliner began to break apart, and at 22:43:47 the airliner crashed 13 kilometers away from Parchum and 165 kilometers west of Bratsk airport into the taiga.
 The only survivor was a young soldier found alive but injured at the crash site.